WealthWizardsEngineering/ww-code-test/README.md

 ---

-#### _Caveats_
+### Caveats

-This code test was written on macOS but will run natively on Windows 10.
+This code test was written on macOS but will run natively on Linux and Windows 10 as well as in the provided devcontainer.
+The code test requires Node.js 14.x (which is in LTS) and we advocate using a node version management tool such as [n](https://github.com/tj/n) to help in managing your node versions.

+**Windows Users**

 When running on Windows 10 our preference was to follow [this guide](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) to using Windows Subsystem for Linux and installing Bash through the Ubuntu distro in the Windows Store.

+**Linux Users**

 Users of Ubuntu should be aware that in some versions of the distro there are extra hurdles around the aliasing of the `yarn` command by the `cmdtest` library and the use of `nodejs` rather than `node`, [this page](https://yarnpkg.com/lang/en/docs/install/#debian-stable) provides details on rectifying these problems.

-This code test requires Node.js 14.x (which is in LTS) and we advocate using a node version management tool such as [n](https://github.com/tj/n) to help in managing your node versions.
+**Remote Containers**

-If you're using VS Code, have the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VS Code extensions and Docker installed the project can be opened in a container.
+If you're using VS Code, have the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VS Code extensions and Docker installed the project can be opened in a remote container.
 More information about developing in a container can be found in the [VS Code documentation](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)

+If you would like to attempt the test in your browser and are part of the beta this project is also configured to run in github [Codespaces](https://github.com/features/codespaces).
+Please be aware github may charge for use of this service.